astroidmail/astroid/README.md

 ## design goals
 * Never use deprecated libraries - use as few libraries as possible
-* Never rewrite something there exists an active library for
+* Never rewrite something it exists an active library for
 * All database operations / mail handling should be done by notmuch
 * If features are missing in notmuch; create a temporary standalone program that can easily later be removed.